 IGI (Global)

-Approved by the International Wallcovering Manufacturers Association, for wallpapers meeting high standards of quality, safety, and performance.
-For more info click here.
+Approved by the International Wallcovering Manufacturers Association, the IGI seal guarantees that the wallpaper meets high standards of quality, safety, and performance.

-Certification provided by the Forest Stewardship Council (FSC) guaranteeing the wallpaper is made entirely from wood or wood-based materials sourced from FSC-certified forests.
-For more info click here.
+This certification confirms that the wallpaper is made entirely from wood or wood-based materials sourced from FSC-certified forests.

 FSC Recycled (Global)